617640999/ctid-did-register/anicert-ctid-did-en.md

 ```

 ## CTID DID Method Specification
-The following CRUD method calls are based on our self-developed Digital Identity Link SDK, which is integrated and runs on mobile devices and uses a series of transmission encryption and data encryption storage features to secure personal information and private key data.
+The following CRUD method calls are based on our self-developed `CTID Digital Identity Chain SDK`, which is integrated and runs on mobile devices and uses a series of transmission encryption and data encryption storage features to secure personal information and private key data.
 ### Create
 To create a DID document, you must submit a transaction that looks like this: